 A fierce advocate of contemporary music, violist Anne Lanzilotti has distinguished herself premiering works and collaborating with composers of her generation including Dai Fujikura, Ted Hearne, Andrew Norman, Caroline Shaw, Jagoda Szmytka, and Scott Wollschleger.
 Lanzilotti’s online resource Shaken Not Stuttered demonstrates extended techniques for strings used in Norman’s orchestral and chamber works.
-In addition to performances as a member of The Rhythm Method string quartet, the upcoming season includes projects with ICE and Ensemble Échappé, and recording projects of works by Dai Fujikura, David Lang, and Caroline Shaw.
+In addition to performances as a member of The Rhythm Method string quartet, the current season includes projects with ICE and Ensemble Échappé, and recording projects of works by Dai Fujikura, David Lang, and Caroline Shaw.

 As an orchestral musician, Lanzilotti played in the Rundfunk-Sinfonieorchester Berlin as a fellowship violist, during which time the orchestra premiered many new works at the international new music festivals MaerzMusik and Ultraschall, and recorded Wagner and Janáček for the Dutch Label PentaTone.
 Lanzilotti was co-Principal violist of the New World Symphony under Michael Tilson Thomas.
 Additionally, she performed under Pierre Boulez as a member of the Lucerne Festival Academy.
 In addition to classical performance, Lanzilotti has worked with artists such as Björk, DeVotchka, and She & Him.